 Faculty research roles and responsibilities.
-The Office of Sponsored Programs has posted the responsibilities of principal investigators.
-Of paramount importance is the freedom to choose the nature and direction of their research program and to disseminate the results of that research to the public, within any constraints placed by the funding agency.
+Faculty have the freedom to choose the nature and direction of their research program and to disseminate the results of that research to the public, within any constraints placed by the funding agency.
 Non-PI faculty have similar responsibilities to the PI, with the exception of overall responsibility for project direction and reporting.
 Collaborating investigators must:

 - Ensure that their expenditures are in accordance with sponsor and university regulations, policies, and procedures